 WSCOL_xxx color constants are defined in

-Starting from NetBSD 3.0, you can easily customize many aspects of your display appearance: the colors used to print normal messages, the colors used to print kernel messages and the color used to draw a border around the screen.
+You can easily customize many aspects of your display appearance: the colors used to print normal messages, the colors used to print kernel messages and the color used to draw a border around the screen.

 All of these details can be changed either from kernel